Ayushi141/SoSe24-Bachelorarbeit/README.md

 > Chase, H., & Freitag, J. (2019).
 Model theory and machine learning. *Bulletin of Symbolic Logic*, 25(3), 319-332. [doi:10.1017/bsl.2019.20](https://doi.org/10.1017/bsl.2018.71)

 We aim to provide a comprehensive exposition of the fundamental connections between model theory and machine learning theory, establishing rigorous proofs for the equivalences between logical stability properties and computational learning paradigms.
-Building upon the foundational work of Chase and Freitag (2019), we present detailed proofs and accessible explanations of two central results:
+Filling in the details in the paper of Chase and Freitag, we present detailed proofs and accessible explanations of two central results:

 1. **NIP theories ↔ PAC learnable concept classes**
 2. **Stable theories ↔ Online learnable concept classes**